Security Deposit Disputes

 We encourage you to contact us to check your documents if you are a landlord collecting advance rental or safety loans to make sure you are complying with the law.
 Landlords who are facing court action for failing to return a security deposit should contact the Lopez Law Group for an examination of their case.

-If you think a landlord has wrongfully withheld your security deposit, contact us today for a free consultation to help you reclaim your deposit.
-We will handle your case on a contingency basis, meaning we only get paid if we successfully retrieve your deposit.
+If you think a landlord has wrongfully withheld your security deposit, contact us today for a case evaluation to help you reclaim your deposit.

 - Legal Services in Florida